verbose-void/PAGNNs/README.md

 ### Time Series Prediction:
 [Source Code](examples/time_series.py)

-Observe the #p (# of total parameters).
-For PAGNNs, we only use 156 and outperform the LSTM with 41,301 parameters by a very significant amount.
+Observe the "param" count in the visualization's legend. **The PAGNN here only has 156 parameters and outperforms the LSTM with 41,301 parameters by a very significant amount**.
 This is using the same LR & same # epochs.
 This PAGNN is fully dense.

 A quick note here, increasing PAGNNs neuron count count doesn't necessarily increase performance, in some cases it can reduce it.
-This is most likely due to the quadratic increase in noise as you increase the number of neurons.
-I hypothesize that sparse training will reduce the amount of noise, thus making this problem even easier to solve.
+This is most likely due to the quadratic increase in noise as you increase the number of neurons. **I hypothesize that sparse training will reduce the amount of noise and boost performance by an extreme amount in comparison to fully dense PAGNNs if executed correctly**.

 ![](examples/figures/time_series.png)